8 of the Biggest Met Gala Scandals of All Time

 The 2018 Met Gala is just around the corner.
 While the event is renowned for its gorgeous fashion and A-list celebrities, it's also been known to attract its fair share of scandal.

-In honor of Monday's big event, here's a look back at eight of the biggest Met Gala scandals of all time.
+In honor of Monday's big event, here's a look back at eight of the biggest scandals to rock the Met Gala.

 Beyoncé Watches Solange Knowles Attack Jay-Z in the Elevator